raghxvnair/Payease/README.md

 # Payease is a modern Banking App with Django

-Payease is a simple fintech app built with Django, Bootstrap, PostgreSQL, AWS S3, GitHub Actions, and Heroku.
+Payease is a simple fintech app built with Django, Bootstrap, PostgreSQL, AWS S3, GitHub Actions..

 ## Features:
 - Basic User Authentication